exteon/memory-helper/docs/md/Exteon-MemoryHelper.md

 Exteon\MemoryHelper
 ===============

-This helper class is used to perform som common PHP memory management operations
+This helper class is used to perform some common PHP memory management operations